How to Apply Custom Decal(s)?

 Applying decals may seem like an intimidating activity.
 You don't want to make a mistake and ruin the decal you just purchased.
 But in practice, it's a very simple process that involves a handful of simple steps and requires no expertise.
 Vinyl decals can be installed by nearly everyone.

-In general, the process of applying your decal involves cleaning the area you wish to place it in, removing the decal backing, positioning the decal in the area where you're going to apply, pressing firmly, and getting rid of any air bubbles using a squeegee.
-We outline a step-by-step process of how to apply below, but here are a general set of rules to follow:
+In general, the process of applying your decal involves cleaning the area you wish to place it in, removing the decal backing, positioning the decal in the area where you're going to apply it, pressing firmly, and getting rid of any air bubbles using a squeegee.
+We outline a step-by-step process of how to apply below, but here is a general set of rules to follow:

 Installing your decal should be done at a temperature between 50°F and 90°F.

-Make sure to thoroughly clean the surface in which you are going to apply, removing all dirt, dust, grease, etc.
+Make sure to thoroughly clean the surface to which you are going to apply, removing all dirt, dust, grease, etc.